aci-ref/facilitation_leading_practices/activities/05-assistance.md

-In some cases, the original question(s) may be limited by the researcher’s current knowledge of ACI such that the researcher is actually seeking an answer to a slightly different question; or such that the researcher’s goals can be best addressed by a different solution than originally suggested.
+In some cases, the original question(s) may be limited by the researcher’s current knowledge of ACI such that the researcher is actually seeking an answer to a slightly different question or such that the researcher’s goals can be best addressed by a different solution than originally suggested.
 Additionally, the Facilitator may be able to anticipate and answer other questions in order to reduce the